-The main product, 3D Mascara, was really all I wanted so the makeup remover cloths, makeup kit, and makeup tips booklet were bonuses as far as I was concerned.
-But I had to go all girly, girl by gushing “oh how cute is this?”
+Since all I really wanted was the 3D Mascara, everything else (makeup remover cloths, kit, and booklet) were bonuses.
+But I had to go all girly-girl by gushing “oh how cute is this?”
 In response to the items in the bag.

 Before I go any further, I am not being compensated for writing this post and the goal here is simply to share my excitement with you by describing the contents of the bag.

 Image #1 Book Of Color II box & Makeup Remover Cloths | Image of the Book of Color II makeup kit (described below) and a package of makeup remover cloths.